appt-org/appt-website/src/data/code-samples/en/accessibility-group/net-maui.md

 </HorizontalStackLayout>
 ```

-When you only use `IsInaccessibleTree="True"` the following descriptions will be read by the screen reader:
+When you only use `IsInaccessibleTree="True"`, the following descriptions will be read by the screen reader:

 - iOS: "Button"
 - Android: "Menu image, menu label, double tap to activate"